praerie/slp-resources/VSCode-Maya.md

 ### "I was able to send my Python code to Maya and create a basic sphere per the instructions, but I'm seeing the message: _Import "maya.cmds" could not be resolved._

 This warning is coming from your Python language server (usually Pylance in VSCode).
 It means your editor can't find the `maya` module in your current Python environment.
 This is expected because `maya.cmds` is only available through Maya's built-in Python interpreter, called `mayapy`, and not in your regular Python environment.
-Your code will still run fine when sent to Maya, so you can safely ignore the warning unless you want full autocomplete support (see next question).
+Your code will still run fine when sent to Maya, so you can safely ignore the warning unless you want full autocomplete support (see Autocompletion above).

 ### "Why is autocomplete for maya.cmds nonfunctional?"